Introduction: Party Lights

 5. You can find the list of possible commands to send in the attached pdf.

-6. I’d recommend changing the name of the device to something that makes more sence (like “LED strip”) and if you can also change the password if you fancy that sort of stuff.
+6. I’d recommend changing the name of the device to something that makes more sense (like “LED strip”) and you can also change the password if you want to protect your lights from any local LED pirates.

 7. Once you’ve finished, there is one final setting you need to change.
 Type in “BAUD8” (no quotation marks) and make sure you receive “OK115200” from the module.
 Once it’s done, you won’t be able to send any more commands unless you change the baud rate to 115200 in the Arduino code.